Romy London

 • Matcha Powder - For best results, opt for a ceremonial grade matcha green tea powder, such as Clearspring.

 • White Chocolate Chips - I've used a dairy-free white chocolate bar and chopped it into white chocolate chunks for these cookies.
 The chocolate chips add a delicious sweetness to the cookies that balance the lightly bitter green tea flavor just perfectly!
+You can swap out the white chocolate chips for dark chocolate chips.

 Find the full quantities in the recipe card at the bottom of this post.

-• Almond flour: if you love nutty cookies, then you might want to try this one!
+• Almond flour - if you love nutty cookies, then you might want to try this one!
 Stir 1-2 tablespoon or almond flour into the cookie batter!

-• Nuts: for an extra crunch, add some chopped nuts, such as macadamia nuts or almonds to the cookies.
+• Nuts - for an extra crunch, add some chopped nuts, such as macadamia nuts or almonds to the cookies.

-• Sprinkles: these can be a fun and colorful addition to these cookies!
+• Sprinkles - these can be a fun and colorful addition to these cookies!

 🔪 Equipment